-Already fans of Julia Eastwood & her gorgeous stationery designs, we decided to catch up with the creator herself to get you an exclusive interview!
+Already fans of Julia Eastwood’s gorgeous stationery designs?
+We decided to catch up with the creator herself to get you an exclusive interview!

 When did you launch your business and what is your background?

 I launched my wedding stationery business in September 2012.
 I graduated in 2001 with first class honours in Graphic Illustration.
 From there I went to work in a professional design studio working on advertising campaigns and editorial work for 5 years.
 In 2006 I made the leap into teaching and for the next 6 years split my time between being the course leader of an illustration course at college level and doing freelance graphic design.
 I loved teaching and still miss the rapport of the students I would teach and the feeling of pride in seeing their achievements.
 The problem was, my students would come back to see me with exciting tales of life at Goldsmiths studying fashion, or taking a gap year working on the design team for Vogue magazine and I would get the itch to be out creating myself.
 In 2012 I was getting married and I searched and searched for my perfect invite, but nothing seemed to really represent Gary and I – my fiancé.
 Then it hit me, why on earth wasn’t I designing my own?!
 And so I set to work…the result was a hand painted illustration with tiny symbols woven into it that represented our life together so far.
 I received such good feedback about our invite that I started to think ‘what if….’
 And so I took a deep breath and left the security blanket of teaching.
 Luckily, it has all worked out so far….touch wood…